The Mount Vernon Invitational w NIETOC TOC BIDS and WORLDS

 Have fun out there in the debate world, and I’m looking forward to seeing you if I’m your judge!
 Thanks for reading my paradigm :)

+Be aware that my hearing, while not horrible, is sadly not great.
 Please refrain from spreading.
 I will dock points if I can’t understand what you are saying.
 While I understand the need to fit a lot of information into a short period of time, please articulate and speak clearly.
 Otherwise, I will miss key points which may affect my ability to take notes and ultimately in my overall decision-making.

 Briefly, I tend to be a tabula rasa judge.
 Overall I favor evidence, and prefer speech clarity to rushed speech.